Equity and Access

 In August 2015, 38 New York Educator Voice Fellows analyzed questions released from the 2015 New York State Testing Program Grades 3-8 and High School Common Core English Language Arts and Mathematics tests.
 These teachers and principals evaluated the content of the assessments, whether the tests accurately measure student progress toward college- and career-readiness, and whether they provide valid data to inform teachers’ practice and student learning.
 Read the report here.

 We promote policies that advance the teaching profession and build the capacity of educators.
 Policy issues may include improving teacher and principal evaluation measures and tools to help inform educators’ practice; professional development; establishing career pathways and formalized teacher leadership roles; compensation; and preparation and licensure programs to raise the quality and prestige of the teaching profession.

 Fellows in Colorado, Michigan, and New York hosted policymakers in their schools as part of the Bring Your Legislator To School Day initiative.
 Legislators observed students and teachers engaged in instruction aligned with high standards, helping to close the gap between policy and practice.

 In 2015-2016, a handful of Michigan Fellows built a coalition of educators and advocates, advised several key state legislators, and spoke several times in public hearings to shape new state laws regarding teacher evaluation, Next Generation Science Standards, and in-school use of social media by advising legislators and speaking at public hearings at the Capitol.

 In 2016, four Educator Voice Fellows Fellows were selected by Secretary of Education John King to serve as the U.S. Department of Education's Teacher and Principal Ambassador Fellows.

-Subscribe to our monthly newsletter for updates on Fellows' policy impact and news from the Fellowship.
+Subscribe to our monthly newsletter for updates on Fellows' impact and news from the Fellowship.